GamePlayer103/GamePlayer103/README.md

 #
 ### About me
 My nickname is GAMEPLAYER and I'm form Poland.
 I'm a young programmer, c++ fan.
 I use qt framework for my projects and some python.
+I made a mars rover called alion, which was exhibited on the https://roverchallenge.eu/.

 #
 ### Contact